-ESA used our tools to prove the absence of runtime errors in the automatic docking software of the Jules Verne Automated Transfer Vehicle, enabling it to transport payloads to the International Space Station.
+ESA used our runtime-error analyzer to prove the absence of runtime errors in the automatic docking software of the Jules Verne Automated Transfer Vehicle, enabling it to transport payloads to the International Space Station.

-MTU successfully uses our tools to demonstrate the correctness of control software for emergency power generators in power plants.
+MTU uses our tools for verified compilation and static program analysis to ensure the correctness of control software for emergency power generators in power plants.

 As a leading provider of embedded wireless communication and positioning solutions, u‑blox is using our tools to avoid stack overflow at compile time and to increase the reliability and quality of their controlling software.